streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 ## Installation

-To use this DOCX to RFC XML Converter, follow these steps:
+To use this GDOC HTML to RFC XML Converter, follow these steps:

 1. Clone the repository to your local machine in a working directory: